Welcome to this week’s episode of Cornwall Sunday.

 This is Cornwall, so Trerice is naturally frequented by otherworldly beings.
 In this case, it’s the ghost of a servant girl who was seduced by the lord of the manor, then cruelly tossed aside when she became pregnant.
 The lass committed suicide but her spirit remains.
 She is invisible, but you know her by a sudden scent of lilacs and a chill in the air.
 Especially in the library.

 There’s another ghost roaming about as well: a stable boy who was trampled to death by bolting horses.
-I imagine being a ghost is a bit lonely, so I hope the two get together every once in a while.
+I imagine being a ghost can be a bit lonely, so I hope the two get together every once in a while.